I'm a Parent

 Neurodevelopmental Pathway drop-in sessions are held in various venues across the borough, giving parents and carers the opportunity to speak to professionals.

-North West SEND Regional Network
+SEND Network

 This is a partnership of local, regional and national organisations and groups supporting children and young people with SEND and their families.